Melanoma Warrior Holds 5K Fundraisers

 Sharing the facts

-Adam got an education he’s determined to share.
-“I learned that if a mole is darker, that’s concerning, if it isn’t symmetrical, that’s also concerning and if it starts changing, that’s very concerning.
-I don’t mean to scare anyone but I really want everyone to know the facts,” he explained.
+Adam’s education is something he’s determined to share.
+“I learned that if a mole is darker, that’s concerning.
+If it isn’t symmetrical, that’s also concerning.
+And if it starts changing, that’s very concerning.
+I don’t mean to scare people but I really want everyone to know the facts,” he explained.
 “People think they know how serious skin cancer is.
-But they don’t really know what to look for, how many it affects, and that it does happen to young people like me,” he said.
+But they don’t really know what to look for, and that it does happen to young people like me,” he said.

 Adam’s main message is simple: if you see something new, changing or unusual on your skin, go get checked.
-“I wish would have had mine looked at earlier,” he added.
+“I wish had mine looked at earlier,” he added.

 Learn more about how to create a fundraiser to support The Skin Cancer Foundation.